It’s the early hours of a freezing morning, and Harri Vaarala, a Finnish traffic engineer, is getting ready to go to work.

-A City Monitor analysis shows that in many cities, particularly those in North America, weather does seem to be the primary predictor of cycling activity.
+A City Monitor analysis shows that in many cities, particularly those in North America, the weather does seem to be the primary predictor of cycling activity.

 In the graphic below, the black line shows a seven-day moving average (to account for weekday and weekend fluctuations) of the number of riders recorded by bicycle counters in various North American cities.
 The blue stripes represent days with average temperatures below 13°C, while the red stripes represent temperatures above that.

-The data is collected from individual counters in each city, so it may not be fully representative for the entire city, but it should serve as a good indicator of how cycling patterns change with the weather.
+The data is collected from individual counters in each city, so it may not be fully representative of the entire city, but it should serve as a good indicator of how cycling patterns change with the weather.